ENSAR2 Financial Support

 The selection of users for transnational access support takes place as under FP7 .
 The experiment spokesperson collects and submits requests to the User Selection Panel.
 The panel consists of four outside members, including the INTC chairman and the chair of the ISOLDE Collaboration committee, as well as the ISOLDE Physics Group leader, and the ISOLDE Physics coordinator and the ISOLDE solid state physics coordinator as ex officio members.
 The panel meets typically three times per year, as the operational schedule is being finalized.

 As a rule all approved experiments that fulfil the TNA eligibility criteria are funded.
 The level of funding is in general in proportion to the number of hours of access to the facility assigned to the particular research group by the INTC, but new users of ISOLDE are favoured, and young researchers and others with limited abilities to secure their own funding for pursuing a research program at ISOLDE are given priority with respect to established researchers.

 The following four steps must be completed in chronological order.

-- 1. ENSAR2 Funding application form (see table below) should be completed by the experiment spokesperson and sent to Jenny at email@example.com before the relevant deadline (next deadline will be Spring 2017).
+- 1. ENSAR2 Funding application form (see table below) should be completed by the experiment spokesperson and sent to Jenny at firstname.lastname@example.org before the relevant deadline (next deadline will be Summer 2017).
 The application form should list all the people who will take part in the experimental run concerned and NOT just those applying for support.
 This application will be considered at a meeting of the ISOLDE ENSAR2 selection committee.

 - 2. User request form (see table below), to be completed by the supported user (whose eligibility has already been confirmed via step 1.) and sent to Jenny at email@example.com BEFORE arrival at ISOLDE.